-In addition to the work of the WEIC Committee, Meeting the Needs of Students in Poverty, charged with implementing the recommendations outlined in the final WEAC report, with its the central focus to promote the continuous improvement of public education.
-An important part of this report, and one that is particularly relevant to the United Way of Delaware, is the Committee's objective to address the needs of all Delaware schools with high concentrations of children living in poverty and English language learners.
-As this area of focus is consistent with the United Way of Delaware's commitment to quality educational opportunity for all beginning with early learning and continuing through college and career readiness, the United Way has agreed to accept a lead role in coordinating the efforts of the nonprofit community and other community agencies to effectuate the goals of the WEAC report.
+An important part of this plan, and one that is particularly relevant to the United Way of Delaware, is the Committee's objective to address the needs of all Delaware schools with high concentrations of children living in poverty and English language learners.
+As this area of focus is consistent with the United Way of Delaware's commitment to quality educational opportunity for all, beginning with early learning and continuing through college and career readiness, the United Way has agreed to accept a lead role in coordinating the efforts of the nonprofit community and other community agencies to effectuate the goals of Strengthening Wilmington Education: An Action Agenda.